-CapitaLand Mall Trust : Proposed Merger Of Capitaland Mall Trust And Capitaland Commercial Trust - Dealings Disclosure | MarketScreener
+CapitaLand Mall Trust : Proposed Merger Of CapitaLand Mall Trust And CapitaLand Commercial Trust - Dealings Disclosure | MarketScreener

 DEALINGS BY AN ASSOCIATE

-Pursuant to Rule 12.1 of the Code and based on information received by the Company on 19 February 2020 from BlackRock, Inc. ("BlackRock"), the Company wishes to announce the following dealings in the CMT Relevant Securities and CCT Relevant Securities by BlackRock, an associate of the Company1:
+Pursuant to Rule 12.1 of the Code and based on information received by the Company on 25 February 2020 from BlackRock, Inc. ("BlackRock"), the Company wishes to announce the following dealings in the CMT Units and CCT Relevant Securities by BlackRock, an associate of the Company1:

 Date of Dealing